buzzqw/TUS/OBSS/OBSSv2-eng.md

 The Devotee of Gradh is proud and haughty, indomitable and protective, and sorrowful, because no matter how hard he tries to bring balance and peace, evil continues to prosper.

+Gradh is vain and arrogant in his certainty that he can defend what he loves, but his pride does not prevent him from being loyal.
+He envies those who destroy lives without paying the price and, when protection fails, his compassion becomes a lucid and ruthless vengeance.

 - **Symbol**: A shield with two intertwined spirals engraved on it.
 - **Ability Score**: Strength
-- **Traits**: Brave, Vain, Arrogant, Kind, Envious, Loyal, Suspicious
+- **Traits**: Courageous, Vain, Arrogant, Kind, Envious, Loyal, Suspicious
 - **Manifestation**: two spirals, one black as shadow and one bright as a spark, surround your weapon intertwining
 - **Sum of Traits in common at 5 points**: You can cast the spell Cure Wounds from 3 Magic Points, but it causes you 1d6 damage.
 Once per day
 - **Sum of Traits in common at 10 points**: For 10 consecutive minutes, you have a bonus of +1d6 to Reflex and Fortitude Saving Throws.
 Once per day.